Author: d1g174l_f0r7r355

 So what do we understand from the above three lines of code?

-and the same character array is passed as an argument to printf() without any format specifiers.
+We see that, the user inputs data into and the same character array is passed as an argument to printf() without any format specifiers.
 Now suppose the user decides to give "%p" or a "%x" as his user buffer in the input stream, what do you think will be printed to the screen?
 Since the first argument given is a format specifier, the pointer value or the address of whatever is present on the top of the stack will be printed out.
 In case of a 64-bit system, since if the user decides to give "%p" as his inpBuf, it will print the pointer value in register "rsi" since the second argument will be stored "rsi" after the first argument ("%p") being stored in "rdi".
 Therefore, a user may decide to leak data from the stack by giving suitable offsets i.e "%4$p" will print the pointer value of the 4th offset on the stack.
 And this is how printf() is abused.

 We will thus make use of the above vulnerability to obtain leaks from memory and also write to memory in a similar manner.
 This will be discussed in the exploitation part of this writeup.